 Internal pedestrian bridges to infer layered, internal circulation.

-I was totally making this shit up – imagining what a “soccer village” might look like even though I’d never actually seen the game played.
+I was totally making this stuff up – imagining what a “soccer village” might look like even though I’d never actually seen the game played.

 Generic references to Italian architecture seemed like a good idea, and I included some ivy climbing up the walls as an inside joke to Laura about one of the first projects I had worked on for her: the Commerce District of Roswell.

-Again: I was totally making this shit up.
+Again: I was totally making this stuff up.

 The round sweep in plan of ticketing windows with heroic torch-like lighting elements that might (or might not) have soccer balls at their tops.
 Recumbent metal paneling with bas-relief / super-graphic soccer nets – was it a slight reference to Gehry’s museum in Bilbao?